Share this post

 Think about what you actually get from binging your way through your child’s Christmas candy.

-When you consider these elements you are able to see yourself from an outsiders perspective more.
+When you consider the temporary relief the sugar brings, you’re able to see yourself from an outsider’s perspective.

 When you aren’t at ground zero- you can make decisions better